Exclusion12/infoSec/README.md

-# 0x0sec
+# infoSec
-Here you can find the source code of my tutorials @ 0x00sex
+Here you can find some stuff I used in my pen test